 The suspension is meant to dampen bumps and keep the vehicle from bouncing.
 Even if you are on a rough road, it shouldn’t be felt much through the cabin.

-As the suspension parts wear and become old, it because harder to dampen these road imperfections.
+As the suspension parts wear and become old, it becomes less effective at smoothing the shock from these road imperfections.
 The car is going to bounce more and longer with each bump it encounters.